idcrook/kubernetes-homespun/README.md

-An in-home kubernetes cluster network (serves to Internet)
+Homelab kubernetes cluster network in use since 2018

 Apps and services deployed via kubernetes:
 ------------------------------------------